 For if we live, we live for the Lord, or if we die, we die for the Lord; therefore whether we live or die, we are the Lord’s.

-Most of us spend a lifetime trying to find out who we really are.
-We all wear different hats and present a different version of ourselves to the world.
-We show one side of us at work, another side to our family, and maybe even another side at church on Sunday.
+Most of us spend a lifetime trying discover who we really are.
+We wear different hats and present a different version of ourselves to the world.
+We show one side of us at work, another to our family, and maybe even another at church on Sunday.

 Knowing who you are is important, but knowing whose you are is even more important.
 Life changes when you understand whose you are.